0xNevo/0xNevo/README.md

 ### 🚀 **Recent Projects**

+- **`Verifiable Trading Strategy Marketplace on BNB`**

+  Allow strategy authors to publish verifiable backtests and risk metrics (drawdown, Sharpe, worst case) that users can check onchain before running capital.
+Run strategy simulation off-chain in Pico zkVM; produce proof that the reported PnL came from running X on authentic historical blocks.
+Verify before users deposit.

+- **`Perpetual DEX on Cardano with ADA-Based Proxy Collateral`**

+  Built a perpetual decentralized exchange (DEX) on Cardano that enables trading with ADA as the primary collateral asset.
+Leveraged the Orderly Network SDK for orderbook and matching infrastructure, which natively supports only EVM-based assets.
+To bridge this limitation, implemented a proxy-collateral mechanism that mirrors users’ underlying ADA balances as tradable margin within the EVM-compatible environment.

 - **`Commerical AI Chatbot Integration`**

   Integrates Azure + Flask backend with Next.js frontend, Flask application provides endpoints for interacting with both the chat assistant and the chat history.